I Went to a Weed Fight Club

 Harrison told me that at its core, the project is meant to “dispel myths” about lazy, unmotivated stoners and encourage smokers to “come out of the closet” about their habits.

-Smoking weed in a park isn’t much of a politically subversive activity, but the 420 Fight Club isn’t really about politics; it’s about dismantling the behind-closed-doors marijuana culture we’ve internalized and accepted.
-Maybe it seems odd to suck down a few spliffs and practice martial arts in public, but the alternative—smoking weed until you sink into your couch amid a soundtrack of Phish live albums—isn’t just a stereotype, it’s boring.
+Smoking weed in a park isn’t much of a politically subversive activity, but the 420 Fight Club isn’t really about politics; it’s about dismantling the behind-closed-doors marijuana culture we’ve internalised and accepted.
+Maybe it seems odd to suck down a few spliffs and practice martial arts in public, but the alternative – smoking weed until you sink into your couch amid a soundtrack of Phish live albums – isn’t just a stereotype, it’s boring.

 Follow Tim Donovan on Twitter.